wp-plugins/yes-co-ores-wordpress-plugin/readme.txt

 7. Project details on the Wordpress Admin

 == Changelog ==
-= 1.2.9 =
+= 1.2.10 =
+* Fixed: embed url for youtube movies (so youtube uses HTML5 player instead of flash when possible) = 1.2.9 =
 * Fixed: Open house time now displayed correctly for the timezone set in wp-admin = 1.2.8 =